renaschweizer/Bombus_franklini_pop_gen/scripts/Readme.md

-Scripts used to process Bombus franklini data for Schweizer et al., from raw reads to genotypes to analyses.
-Scripts are organized as follows:
+#### Scripts are organized as follows:

-*genotyping_processing* scripts used to go from raw reads to filtered genotypes.
++ *genotyping_processing* scripts used to go from raw reads to filtered genotypes.

++ *pop_structure* for calculating pop statistics, PCA, admixture.

++ *de_novo_assembly* for generating *de novo* genome assemblies and extracting COI sequence.

++ *demography* for running PSMC and GONE analyses.

-*simulation_pipeline* includes scripts and files used for the msprime simulations.
++ *simulation_pipeline* includes scripts and files used for the msprime simulations.

-*bfrank.Md* contains all of the R code for running analyses and generating plots. bfrank_02June2025.html is the output.
++ *R_analyses* contains all of the R code for running analyses and generating plots.